anroots/teensy-moonica/README.md

 The Teensy sends a byte over serial each time one of its button states change.
 The byte represents all (current) button states at once (`01000001` means that the second and the last button are currently pressed).

+# Output

 Serial commands can be sent to the device using any library / wrapper.
 The following commands are recognized by the Teensy:

 * buzz frequency duration
 * nobuzz
 * led0 r g b
 * led1 r g b

+The device has three output devices: two individually controllable RGB LED-s (with adjustable brightness) and a Piezo buzzer for sound output.

 # Libraries